SatishKumar9/election_predictor/README.md

 2. Activate it by the command: source <path_to_environment>/bin/activate
 3. pip install -r requirements.txt

-For Windows, use the equivalent windows commands
+For Windows, use the equivalent windows commands.

+This project is done by iiits students.